 For those of us who grew up in the decades before the 90s, the diagnoses of Asperger's just didn't exist when we were kids.
 I sometimes wonder how different life would have been for me or my brother had we actually had some early intervention in our younger years.

 I was always labelled the shy one, or known as the quiet weird kid at school.
-I wasn't shy, I was just incapable of communicating most of the time.
+I wasn't shy, I was just incapable of communicating effectively most of the time.
 If I was asked a question, my brain would find a dozen ways to interpret it, so I'd have no way of knowing what the correct response would be.
-I couldn't process an answer if I didn't know which way I was supposed to process the question in the first place.
+I couldn't quickly process an answer if I didn't know which way I was supposed to process the question in the first place.
 My brain still does this so I'm often giving answers to a completely different yet similar question to what I've been asked, which usually just confuses the person who asked the question in the first place.
-Sometimes I have to clarify what the question is actually about before I can answer, which further confuses the person who has asked it as they don't see the multiple ways of interpreting it the same way as I do.
+Sometimes I have to clarify what the question is actually about before I can answer, which further confuses the person who has asked it as they don't see the multiple ways of interpreting it the same way I do.
 The person who's asked the question might think I'm trying to complicate things, when in reality I'm trying to simplify things before I can begin the process of formulating an answer for them.
 Having grey matter distributed unevenly throughout the brain can cause a lot of complication for otherwise normal thought processes.
 The extra brain cells in some areas can mean extra possibilities for some thoughts, while the lack of brain cells in other areas can mean less possibilities for other thoughts.
 I'm not shy, I'm just confused a lot as my brain inputs information and then has trouble understanding how to process it.
 This can make life very difficult at times, especially in social situations where you're expected to have immediate responses during conversation.
-I've overcome a lot of the social issues as I've grown older and the extra neural connections have finally decided which combinations work best together, but I'm still uncomfortable in front of new people and feel out of place when there's a conversation happening that I am physically incapable of keeping up with due to all the extra thought processes happening in my scone while everyone else happily moves from one topic to the next.
+I've overcome a lot of the social issues as I've grown older and the extra neural connections have finally decided which combinations work best together, but I'm still self-conscious in front of new people and feel out of place when there's a conversation happening that I am physically incapable of keeping up with due to all the extra thought processes happening in my brain cavity while everyone else happily moves from one topic to the next.

 We now live in a society that supports people on the Autism spectrum and my kids are growing up with the security of being accepted for who they are.
 It's also helping us oldies to accept who we are, after years of not knowing why we were different and why we couldn't interact the way the other kids at school did.